Facebook 9 ways to poison society

 Facebook disbanded Civic Integrity after the 2020 election and before the Capitol Uprising on January 6

-Haugen worked on Facebook's Civic Integrity team, which was responsible for combating politics s on the platform.
-But the company was clear after the US presidential election in November 2020 that Civic Integrity would not be closed.
+Haugen worked on Facebook's Civic Integrity team, which was responsible for combating the misinformation policy on the platform.
+But the company was clear after the US presidential election in November 2020 that Civic Integrity would not close.

 We were told: "We are dissolving the Civic Integrity team and I said 'OK, we did it in the elections.'
 There were no riots.
 We can get rid of the team now.
 "Two months later, we had the uprising," Haugen said.

-It's important to remember that Facebook isn't just destroying Americana , but it is destroying democratic institutions around the world.
+It is important to remember that Facebook is not only destroying American democracy, it is destroying democratic institutions around the world.

 Political parties in Europe ran negative ads because it was the only way to reach people on Facebook